Gogebic County, Michigan: Politics

 Gogebic County was reliably Republican at the beginning of the twentieth century.
 Roosevelt's New Deal changed the county's mood, which had voted for the Democratic candidate in all but 2 presidential elections between 1932 and 2012.
 In 2016, Donald Trump became the first Republican to win the county since Richard Nixon did in 1972.
 Trump carried the county again in 2020, despite losing nationally, and again in 2024, by a larger margin each time.

 The county is strongly liberal on economic issues and also tends to be somewhat liberal on cultural issues, voting in favor of Michigan Proposal 2 and Michigan Proposal 3, which loosened voter restrictions and codified abortion rights, respectively.
-Both referendums passed statewide but failed in most counties in the Upper Peninsula.
+Both referendums passed statewide but the latter failed in most counties in the Upper Peninsula.
 However, the county's heavily unionized electorate is significantly more conservative on other issues, such as affirmative action, as over 70% of Gogebic County residents voted in favor of the Republican-led Michigan Civil Rights Initiative, which banned affirmative action.